Why Is Kagiso Rabada Not Playing In IND vs SA ODI Series? - Cricxtasy

 South Africa are taking on India in the three-match IND vs SA ODI series starting November 30.
-The confident Temba Bavuma-led side, fresh off a historic 2-0 Test series win, would aim to carry that momentum into the white-ball leg and secure an ODI series on Indian soil after a decade.
-However, one key name missing from South Africa playing XI for IND vs SA ODIs is their pace spearhead, Kagiso Rabada.
+Fresh off a historic 2-0 Test series win, the Proteas would aim to carry that momentum into the white-ball leg.
+However, Kagiso Rabada is a key name missing from the South Africa playing XI.

-The Proteas enter the ODI series on the back 2-0 Test series sweep, including a record 408-run win in the second Test at Guwahati.
-This also marked their first Test series win in India in 25 years.
+The Test series sweep, including a record 408-run win in the second Test at Guwahati, marked their first Test series win in India in 25 years.

-This will further rule him out of the five-match T20I series in India, which will follow the ODIs.
-The T20I series will commence from December 9, 2025, in Cuttack and will conclude in Ahmedabad on December 19, 2025.
-The other three T20Is will be held in Chandigarh, Dharamshala and Lucknow on December 11, 14 and 17, respectively.
+This will further rule him out of the five-match T20I series in India, which will commence from December 9 in Cuttack.

 ALSO READ:

-Ottneil Baartman, Nandre Burger, and Corbin Bosch add further depth in South Africa’s pace attack, allowing the team management to rotate bowlers, considering five T20Is to follow.
+The three veterans add depth to the pace attack, allowing the team management to rotate bowlers, considering five T20Is to follow.
+The tall left-arm Jansen, who claimed 12 wickets in the Test series, will add support to the experienced unit.

 The remaining two ODIs will be held in Raipur and Vishakhapatnam on December 3 and 6, respectively.